s77rt/hashcat.launcher/README.md

 # hashcat.launcher
 hashcat.launcher is a cross-platform app that runs and controls hashcat
-it is designed to make it easier to use Hashcat offering a friendly graphical user interface
+it is designed to make it easier to use hashcat offering a friendly graphical user interface

 ## Getting Started